 You have a headache or pressure in your face, and you’re tired of struggling with the discomfort.
 To truly get to the bottom of the problem, one of the best tools is computed tomography (CT).

-To provide you with the best possible care, Cecil Yeung, MD, and our team here at Houston Sinus Surgery are equipped with the most advanced imaging technology, including the all-important CT scan.
+To provide you with the best possible care, Cecil Yeung, MD and Marcus Hershey, MD here at Houston Sinus Surgery are equipped with the most advanced imaging technology, including the all-important CT scan.

 Here’s a look at how a CT scan can get you on the road to relief more quickly.